Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Method

 \subsection{Prototype Validation Study: Experimental Setup}

-We conducted an experimental user study with eight participants to evaluate the integrated system using both objective and subjective quantitative measurements.
-The study comprised three main validation objectives: \begin{enumerate} \item Data Accuracy: Validation of the \acp{SFO} plantar pressure and spatial/temporal gait data against an instrumented treadmill. \item System Acceptance and Feedback Perception: Evaluation of two feedback mechanisms using a customized questionnaire. \item Usability Evaluation: User experience evaluation of the smartphone app based on the \ac{SUS}~\cite{SUS}. \end{enumerate} In the following subsections, the study design, apparatus, procedure and tasks, as well as the applied measures and data analysis are documented.
+A technical feasibility and validation study was conducted with eight participants to evaluate the integrated system in terms of both objective measurement accuracy and subjective user experience.
+The primary goal of this proof-of-concept investigation was to verify the system’s functional reliability and multimodal feedback performance under controlled laboratory conditions, rather than to focus on algorithmic novelty or benchmark testing of individual algorithms, or to conduct a clinical study. {The study comprised two supporting validation objectives (system feasibility and application usability) and one primary objective (feedback evaluation).} \begin{enumerate} \item {System Feasibility:} Validation of the \ac{SFO} plantar pressure and spatial/temporal gait data against an instrumented treadmill. \item {Application Usability:} User experience evaluation of the smartphone app based on the \ac{SUS}~\cite{SUS}. \item {Feedback Evaluation:} Assessment of two feedback mechanisms {applied within the \ac{SFO} and forearm crutch} using a customized questionnaire. \end{enumerate} In the following subsections, the study design, apparatus, procedure and tasks, as well as the applied measures and data analysis, are documented.